 10 Attributes of Jesus’ relationship with his Father

-1) Jesus is a reflection of his Father
+1) Jesus imitates and reflects his Father

 2) Jesus is dependent on his Father